-These tough, strong panels of woo fiber have a number of advantages both for new construction and building re and time; they are unusually strong and rigid, yet light in weight; and they resist wear and tear remarkably wel smooth, hard surface which can be paint any farm.
-They don't splinter or split lengths up to 12 feet and are 4 feet wide, is easily and quickly accomplished.
-Each panel is nailed first through the center, with nails 4 inches apart.
+These tough, strong panels of wood fiber have a number of advantages both for new construction and building rejuvenation.
+They resist weather, water and time; they are unusually strong and rigid, yet light in weight; and they resist wear and tear remarkably well.
+An added point in their favor is their smooth, hard surface which can be painted any color desired, or to match the other buildings.
+Of course, they can be worked with ordinary tools available on any farm.
+They don't splinter or split, Applying the panels, which come in lengths up to 12 feet and are 4 feet wide, is easily and quickly accomplished.
+Each panel is nailed first through the | names. center, with nails 4 inches apart.
 Edges are nailed last, with the nails approximately one-quarter inch from the edges and 3 inches apart.
-Ordinarily, the panels are applied vertically, with batten strips of the same material covering the Texas.
-Masonite tempered hardboards are recommended for lining and re-siding dairy, hog and poultry structures, grain bins, garages, utility sheds and other build- Mr. and Mrs. M. L. Wiggins and Mr. and Mrs. J. A. Caughran spent several days last week in Fort Worth visiting in the home of Dr. and Mrs. Kenneth Wiggins and family.
-Patsy Morrow spent Sunday in Abilene visiting with Marguerite Hammett, who is a student Mr. and Mrs. Jerry Edwards of Abilene visited with Mrs. Edward's parents, and grandparents, Mr. and Mrs. Chester Bowden and Mr. and Mrs. T. A. Brown, over the week end. daughter, Paula, of Plains, spent the week end here with Mrs. Conwell's parents, Mr. and Mrs. G. L. Pruitt, and other relatives and friends
+Ordinarily, the panels are applied vertically, with batten strips of the same material covering the | Texas.
+Masonite tempered hardboards are recommended for lining and re-siding dairy, hog and poultry structures, grain bins, and Mr. and Mrs. J. A. Caughran spent several days last week in Fort Worth visiting in the home of Dr. and Mrs. Kenneth Wiggins and family.
+Mr. and Mrs. G. B. Hammett and Misses Betty Blacklock and Patsy Morrow spent Sunday in Abilene visiting with Marguerite Hammett, who is a student in H-SU.
+Mr. and Mrs. Jerry Edwards of Abilene visited with Mrs. Edward's parents, and grandparents, Mr. and Mrs. Chester Bowden and Mr. and Mrs. T. A. Brown, over the week end.
+Mrs. George Conwell and daughter, Paula, of Plains, spent the week end here with Mrs. Conwell's parents, Mr. and Mrs. G. L. Pruitt, and other relatives and friends.
+LIQUID OR